fort-nix/nix-bitcoin/README.md

 Docs
 ---
-Hint: To show a table of contents, click the button (![Github TOC button](docs/img/github-table-of-contents.svg)) in the top left corner of the documents.
+Hint: To show a table of contents, click the button (![Github TOC button](docs/img/github-table-of-contents.svg)) in the top right corner of the documents.

 <!-- TODO-EXTERNAL: -->
 <!-- Change query to `nix-bitcoin` when upstream search has been fixed -->